Textualize/textual/docs/introduction.md

 There are two event handlers in this app.
 Event handlers start with the text `on_` followed by the name of the event in lower case.
 Hence `on_mount` is called for the `Mount` event, and `on_key` is called for the `Key` event.

 The first event handler to run is `on_mount`.
-The `Mount` is sent to your application immediately after entering application mode.
+The `Mount` event is sent to your application immediately after entering application mode.

 ```python hl_lines="19 20" title="intro02.py"
 --8<-- "docs/examples/introduction/intro02.py"
 ```

 This `on_mount` method sets the `background` attribute of `self.styles` to `"darkblue"` which makes the background blue when the application starts.
-There are a lot of other properties on the Styles object, which define how your app looks.
-We will explore what you can do with this object later.
+There are a lot of other style properties which define how your app looks.
+We will explore those later.

 !!! note

     You may have noticed there is no function call to repaint the screen in this example.
-Textual is generally quite smart in detecting when a refresh is required, and updating the screen automatically.
+Textual is generally smart enough to refresh the screen automatically.

 The second event handler will receive `Key` events whenever you press a key on the keyboard: